 Maximizing Depreciation Deductions in 2023 and Beyond

-Now that you’re empowered with the fundamentals of bonus depreciation and sec 179 deduction, let’s demonstrate the optimal way to maximize tax savings given the post-2021 NOL limitation and bonus depreciation phase-out.
+Now that you’re empowered with the fundamentals of bonus depreciation and sec 179 deduction, let’s demonstrate the optimal way to maximize tax savings for a restaurant owned by owner-operators, given the post-2021 NOL limitation and bonus depreciation phase-out.
+Depreciation planning for a restaurant or restaurant group with passive investors is outside this article’s scope, given the complexity and constraints of claiming section 179 deduction for passive investors.

-This example assumes no standard/itemized deductions or credits, no other income sources that the NOL could offset, and that state tax implications are neutral.
-However, it’s enough to demonstrate how to strategically claim depreciation from 2023 onwards.
+This example assumes the restaurant owner(s) are all actively involved in management, have no standard/itemized deductions or credits, no other income sources that the NOL could offset, and that state tax implications are neutral.
+However, it’s enough to demonstrate how to claim depreciation for owner-operators from 2023 onwards strategically.
 Most states don’t recognize bonus depreciation or the sec 179 deduction; therefore, they must be added back to taxable income.
 However, some states allow for one but not the other up to a certain dollar amount.
 State tax implications must be considered when deciding how to depreciate assets.

 Conclusion